jacquislaport/scrollwheel/JOURNAL.md

 description: "it's basically the scroll wheel of a mouse but on a flat surface to scroll down long document"
 created_at: "2025-05-26"

-05/26: already have a lolin S3 mini for the microcontroller and i am actually searching for a rotary encoder and a way to make smooth while scrolling with some bearing
+05/26: already have a lolin S3 mini for the microcontroller and i am actually searching for a rotary encoder and a way to make smooth while scrolling with some bearing , found one right there :Module encodeur rotatif SEN0235  .
+I'm also thinking about the size a scroll wheel of 2cm diameter would be perfect for the moment my printer is broken need to fix it asap ;
+For the base i will do a square of 4cm (I need to mesure my lolin) tommorow i will search for some bearing and do a bit of sketching before modeling

+total time spent : 30m